On the ergodic Waring--Goldbach problem: Introduction

-Classic work by Hua \cite{Hua_book} established the asymptotic for the number of representations of a large natural number $\lambda$ as a sum of $n$ $k$th powers of primes where $k$ and $n$ are positive integers such that $n > 2^k$ and $\lambda \in \Gammakn$ for an appropriate infinite arithmetic progression $\Gammakn$ in $\N$.
-To establish notation, let $\lambda$ be a natural number represented as
+The study of prime points $\mathbf p = (p_1, \dots, p_n)\in \mathbb P^n$ (here $\mathbb P$ is the set of primes) on the surface \eqref{eq1.1} is known in number theory as the Waring--Goldbach problem.
+Classic work by Hua \cite{Hua_book} established the asymptotic for the number of representations of a large natural number $\lambda$ as a sum of $n$ $k$th powers of primes when $k$ and $n$ are positive integers such that $n > 2^k$ and $\lambda$ belongs to an appropriate infinite arithmetic progression $\Gammakn$.
+Write $\log\mathbf x = (\log x_1) \cdots (\log x_n)$, and let $R(\lambda)$ denote the number of prime solutions of \eqref{eq1.1}, counted with logarithmic weights: